 These settings can be accessed by clicking the ‘Settings’ button on the top bar when using SkyCiv Structural 3D.
 The three tabs at the top of the settings box will allow you to toggle between the various settings.

-- Unit System: Choose between Metric (kN, m, MPa) and Imperial (kip, ft, ksi) unit systems for force, length and pressure.
+- Unit System: Choose between Metric (kN, m, MPa) and Imperial (kip, ft, ksi) unit systems for force, length, and pressure.

-- Convert Material Data: If this is ticked on, then whenever the unit system the changes the material data values will be converted to the new unit system.
+- Convert Material Data: If this is ticked on, then whenever the unit system changes the material data values will be converted to the new unit system.

-- Convert Structure Data: If this is ticked on, then whenever the unit system the changes the data values of the structure (except materials) will be converted to the new unit system.
+- Convert Structure Data: If this is ticked on, then whenever the unit system changes the data values of the structure (except materials) will be converted to the new unit system.